 (b) it is phlegmatized to an extent that,

-(i) it has no mass explosion hazard according to test 6 (a) or 6 (b) of the Manual of Tests and Criteria; and
+(i) it has no mass explosion hazard in accordance with test 6 (a) or 6 (b) of the Manual of Tests and Criteria; and

-(ii) it is not too sensitive or thermally unstable according to test series 3 of the Manual of Tests and Criteria;
+(ii) it is not too sensitive or thermally unstable in accordance with test series 3 of the Manual of Tests and Criteria;

 or that

-(iii) it is too insensitive for inclusion into in the class of explosives according to test series 2 of the Manual of Tests and Criteria; and
+(iii) it is too insensitive for inclusion into in the class of explosives in accordance with test series 2 of the Manual of Tests and Criteria; and

-(c) it has no mass explosion hazard and a corrected burning rate ≤ 1200 kg/min according to the burning rate test of sub-section 51.4 of the Manual of Tests and Criteria.
+(c) it presents no mass explosion hazard and has a corrected burning rate ≤ 1200 kg/min in accordance with the burning rate test of sub-section 51.4 of the Manual of Tests and Criteria.

-NOTE: Substances and mixtures which do not meet the criteria of 2.17.2.2 should be classified as explosives (see Chapter 2.1).
+NOTE: Phlegmatized explosives which do not meet the criteria of 2.17.2.2 should be classified as explosives (see Chapter 2.1).

-2.17.2.3 In addition to the criteria in 2.17.2.1 and 2.17.2.2, nitrocellulose should be stable according to Appendix 10 of the Manual of Tests and Criteria in order to be used in nitrocellulose mixtures considered for this class.
+2.17.2.3 In addition to the criteria in 2.17.2.1 and 2.17.2.2, nitrocellulose should be stable in accordance with Appendix 10 of the Manual of Tests and Criteria in order to be used in nitrocellulose mixtures considered for this class.

-NOTE: Nitrocellulose mixtures containing no other explosives than nitrocellulose, do not need to meet the criterion of 2.17.2.2 (b) (ii).
+NOTE: Nitrocellulose mixtures containing no explosives other than nitrocellulose, do not need to meet the criterion of 2.17.2.2 (b) (ii).

-2.17.2.4 Desensitized explosives shall be classified as packaged for supply and use in one of the four categories of this class depending on the corrected burning rate (Ac) using the test “burning rate test (external fire)” described in Part V, sub-section 51.4 of the Manual of Tests and Criteria, according to Table 2.17.1:
+2.17.2.4 Desensitized explosives shall be classified as packaged for supply and use in one of the four categories of this class depending on the corrected burning rate (Ac) determined using the burning rate (external fire) test described in Part V, sub-section 51.4 of the Manual of Tests and Criteria, according to Table 2.17.1:

 Table 2.17.1: Criteria for desensitized explosives